 The Big List of Why Uruguay Should Be in Your Travel Plans

-Uruguay gave women the right to ask for a divorce in 1913, the right to vote in 1932, and present day laws require that all political parties include women candidates for all positions on the ballot to reform the predominately male government.
+Uruguay gave women the right to ask for a divorce in 1913, the right to vote in 1932, and present-day laws require that all political parties include women candidates for each positions on the ballot to reform the predominately male government.